 Minor Cracks or Fractures

-There is rarely any need for minor cracks that affect only the enamel, although your dentist may decide to polish any irregular areas and smooth them out.
+There is rarely any need for minor cracks that affect only the enamel, although the dentist may decide to polish any irregular areas and smooth them out.

 Following the root canal, your dentist may fix a crown that will allow you to chew properly.
 For breaks caused by extensive decay, you may need to remove the tooth entirely.